RyanSnodgrass/notredame_club_membership_app/README.md

  => #<ActiveRecord::Associations::CollectionProxy []>
  ```

-It doesn't error out.
-Let's see if we can get it to create a relationship via the console. *Get this working later*

-And that was all the time I had.
+I see that calling through clubs to users and vice versa will not error out.
+Which means that it should be working correctly.
+But, before I could test any further, my short hour was over.

 Additions
 ---